mrnguuyen/mrnguuyen.github.io/README.md

 Brandon Nguyen’s Personal Website
-Type "mrnguuyen.tk" to access it
+Type “mrnguuyen.github.io” or ”mrnguuyen.tk" to access it